Kenyan officials arrive in Haiti ahead of planned security mission, sources say - KESQ

 The UN Security Council last year authorized a multinational mission to support Haiti’s National Police in battling deadly gangs that have seized control of much of the capital Port-au-Prince.

-But despite strong support from the US and other regional powers, the mission has been mired in uncertainty and legal challenges for months.
+Despite strong support from the US and other regional powers, however, the mission has been mired in uncertainty and legal challenges for months.
 It was further delayed following the resignation of former Haitian Prime Minister Ariel Henry in March, until the creation of a transitional governing council.

-Kenya’s principal secretary of foreign affairs Korir Sing’Oei said Sunday that the country was now finalizing preparations for the mission.
+The council said Tuesday that it met with top Haitian police brass to discuss the multinational mission.
+“Haiti, through the Haitian National Police, will have overall control of all aspects of the field mission,” including the mission’s composition, aims, rules of engagement and health precautions, it emphasized in a statement on X.

-“There has now been inaugurated a presidential council and a national security institution and several other institutions that have been put in place,” he said of Haiti.
+Kenya is currently finalizing preparations for the mission, the country’s principal secretary of foreign affairs Korir Sing’Oei said Sunday, citing the successful creation of the council and other institutions in Haiti as key conditions.

 US Secretary of State Antony Blinken on Tuesday defended US funding for the mission in a Senate Foreign Relations hearing, warning that Haiti is “on the precipice of becoming an all-out failed state” without international support.